shahineb/gan-sandbox/bin/README.md

 - `scores`: directory where model evaluation dataframes are stored as csv files
 - `logs.txt`: output training logs

+_NB : None of these files are actually pushed on the repository_

 (see more in `tutorial.ipynb`)

 ## Run an experiment